Narayana-Rao/PolSAR-tools/paper/paper.md

 # Background
 The polarimetric decomposition techniques which are incorporated in this QGIS based plugin are model-free, i.e. to compute the decomposition power components no prior assumptions on the volume models is considered.
 The conventional model-based methods utilize a typical hierarchical process to enumerate power components uses various branching conditions, leading to several limitations.
 In this regard, these decomposition techniques utilizes some roll-invariant target characterization parameters to decompose the total power into even bounce, odd bounce and diffused power components.
 The powers obtained from the proposed technique are guaranteed to be non-negative, with the total power being conserved.

+Vegetation indices are often used as a proxy to plant growth.
+While appreciating the potential of vegetation indices derived from optical remote sensing sensors, regional to global products have been supported for operational uses.
+The Earth Observation (EO) community is relying upon the Synthetic Aperture Radar (SAR) imaging technology due to its all-weather imaging capability among its numerous advantages.
+The radar images are presently processed by several downstream users and are more frequently interpreted by non-radar specialists.
+This shift in paradigm offers the utility of radar-derived vegetation indices quintessential towards the goal of Analysis Ready Data (ARD) products.
+Recently, we proposed three vegetation indices namely GRVI (Generalized Radar Vegetation Index) [@ratha2019generalized], CpRVI (Compact-pol Radar Vegetation Index) [@mandal2020radar], and Dual-pol Radar Vegetation Index (DpRVI) [@mandal2020dual] for distinct acquisition modes.
+The vegetation indices have indicated an opportunity to directly estimate biophysical parameters from vegetation index images with fitted models.
+The retrieval of biophysical parameters from SAR observations is of vital importance for in-season monitoring of crop growth.

 # SAR tools Audience